patrickhuber/patrickhuber.github.io/_posts/2018-03-01-customizing-a-bosh-deployment.md

 1. <a name="modification-principle">**Modification Principle**</a> - Avoid modifing deployment repo dependencies.
 Modifying dependencies can result in a brittle deployment.
 If the dependency updates and you have made modifications you will need to track those modifications with merges which is a lot of overhead over just getting the latest version and re-deploying.
 2. <a name="dependency-principle">**Dependency Principle**</a> - Take a hard dependency on a version/release of a deployment repo.
 In order to make your deployment more resilient, fix your dependencies to a specific version.
 This can take the form of a specific URI or tags/commit identifiers in source control.
 3. <a name="secrets-principle">**Secrets Principle**</a> - Don't store secrets in source control, always use a configuration server like CredHub.
 The best way get breached or to be exploited by farming bots is to put your secrets in source control (so don't do it).
 Using a config server eliminates the risk of accidently checking in a secret vars file or forgetting to mask a directory with .gitignore.
 Not to mention it prevents secrets from being stored in plain text on a file system.
-4. <a name="portability-principle">**Portability Principle**</a> - In order to maintain as much portibility as possible, try to push as much information about the content of your deployment to the config server.
-This excludes structural things like number of AZs, instance counts or cloud provider used.
+4. <a name="portability-principle">**Portability Principle**</a> - In order to remain portable, try to push configuration that varies between deployments to environment specific configuration.
+This is a customization of a deployment so this includes structural things like number of AZs and instance counts.
 Having a portable configuration will make it easier to move to a different environment.
-This principle is a bit more flexible than the others as 'portability'.
-In general, if something changes between deployment environments, it is a good candidate for configuration server or specific variables.
+In general, if something changes between deployment environments, it is a good candidate for pulling out into environment specific configuration.

 ## Architecture